Last updated: November 2018

 - Consent: We may provide you with marketing information about our services or products where you’ve provided your consent for us to do so.

 You may opt out of marketing at any time by e-mailing or telephoning your customer servicing team.
 Alternatively, you can also use the Contact Us section of our website.
-You can also manage your marketing preferences on our customer self-service systems, My Account.
+You can also manage your marketing preferences on our customer self-service system, My Account.

-- Special category (sensitive) data: Where you have consented, we will process any medical & health, racial & ethnic origin, genetic & biometric or sex life & sexual orientation information you have provided, and any other sensitive information obtained from a third party (e.g. your GP or other medical professional), solely for the purposes of allowing us to underwrite and administer your policy and deal with claims.
+- Special category (sensitive) data: Where you have consented, we will process any medical & health, racial & ethnic origin, genetic & biometric or sex life & sexual orientation information you have provided, and any other sensitive information obtained from a third party (e.g. your GP or other medical professional), solely for the purposes of allowing us to underwrite and administer your product and deal with claims.

 Please be aware that the personal information you provide to us, and which we collect about you, is required for us to be able to provide our services to you and without it we may not be able to do so.